Pelvic Inflammatory Disease: Causes and Treatment

 Some women who have PID will have no symptoms.
 These are the most dangerous cases of PID because they are less likely to be detected and more likely to cause significant damage to a woman's reproductive organs.

-Because of the wide array of possible symptoms, or the lack of symptoms altogether, PID can be difficult to diagnose.
-Having an annual well woman exam that includes screening for STIs and being honest about your sexual history with your health care provider can help protect your reproductive health.
+Because of the wide array of possible symptoms or the lack of symptoms altogether, PID can be difficult to diagnose.
+Having an annual exam that includes screening for STIs and being honest about your sexual history with your health care provider can help protect your reproductive health.

 PID is diagnosed through a pelvic exam that can reveal any tenderness of the uterus or ovaries.
 Women may have a tender cervix that bleeds easily.
 If so, your doctor will test you for certain bacteria, including chlamydia and gonorrhea.
 Your doctor may also perform an ultrasound or laparoscopy to investigate the amount of damage done by PID.